A sticky HDP-HMM with application to speaker diarization: The speaker diarization task

 A number of more recent approaches have considered the problem of joint segmentation and clustering by employing HMMs to capture the repeated returns of speakers.
-To handle the fact that the state space is unknown, \citet{Meignier:00} introduces the use of an evolutive-HMM which is further developed in~\cite{Meignier:01}.
+To handle the fact that the state space is unknown, \citet{Meignier00} introduces the use of an evolutive-HMM which is further developed in \citet{Meignier01}.
 The HMM is initialized to have one state and at each iteration a segment of speech is assumed to arise from an undetected speaker who is added to the model.
 The revised HMM is then used to resegment the audio, and this iterative procedure continues until the speaker labels have converged.
-An alternative HMM formulation is presented in~\cite{Wooters:07}.
+An alternative HMM formulation is presented in \citet {Wooters07}.
 The data are initially split into $K$ states, with $K$ assumed to be larger than the number of true speakers, and the HMM states are iteratively merged according to a metric based on changes in BIC.
 At each iteration, Viterbi decoding is performed to resegment the features of the audio, and the inferred segments are used to fit a new HMM via expectation maximization (EM).
 Then, the BIC criterion is applied to decide whether to merge HMM states.
 The algorithm also includes HMM substates to impose minimum speaker durations.

-Our approach also seeks to jointly segment and cluster the audio into speaker-homogenous regions, as targeted by the HMM approaches of~\cite{Meignier:01,Wooters:07}, but within a Bayesian nonparametric framework that avoids relying on the heuristics employed by these previously proposed algorithms and allows for coherent Bayesian inference.
+Our approach also seeks to jointly segment and cluster the audio into~ spea\-ker-homogenous regions, as targeted by the HMM approaches of \citet{Meignier01}; \citet{Wooters07}, but within a Bayesian nonparametric framework that avoids relying on the heuristics employed by these previously proposed algorithms and allows for coherent Bayesian inference.